Home Reports Canada Ecommerce Industry Report

 Key Takeaways

-Google Ads spend sits at only 58.5% of the global average, indicating Canadian ecommerce stores are significantly underinvesting in paid search compared to their global peers.
+Google Ads spend sits at just 44.6% of the global average, suggesting Canadian stores are significantly underinvesting in paid search relative to their international competitors.

 Traffic Trends for Canada Stores